-About the Duff & Phelps "Cost of Capital Navigator"
+About the D&P/Kroll, "Cost of Capital Navigator"

-The Duff & Phelps Cost of Capital Navigator is an interactive, web-based platform that guides finance and investment professionals through the process of estimating cost of capital, globally.
-To learn more, visit dpcostofcapital.com.
-The Cost of Capital Navigator's three active modules are summarized below.1
+D&P/Kroll, has transitioned its U.S. and international (i) cost of capital data resources and (ii) industry-level statistics data resources to a new online platform, the "Cost of Capital Navigator."
+The Cost of Capital Navigator is an interactive, web-based platform that guides finance and investment professionals through the process of estimating cost of capital, globally.
+The Cost of Capital Navigator includes four modules: